 - Other Social Sciences not elsewhere specified

+My PhD work focused on sustainable development in the Mississippi river delta.
 River deltas area often densely populated, ecologically diverse and economically productive regions.
 Many are sinking faster than the sea level is rising, while losing further land to canals and pipelines, sediment starvation and sand theft.
-This increases the risk of flooding and salt water intrusion, with sometimes tragic consequences for people who inhabit and work in these regions.
-My research looks at the social response to this problem, in government adaptation plans and civil society action, with a primary focus on the Mississippi River Delta in Louisiana in the U.S, and with reference to other deltas around the world.
-In the interest of producing use-inspired basic research, a central tenet of Sustainability Science, my aim is to contribute scientific analysis to action towards improved delta sustainability.
+This increases the risk of flooding with sometimes tragic consequences for people who inhabit and work in these regions.
+My research looked at the social response to this problem, in government adaptation plans and civil society action, with a primary focus on the Mississippi River Delta in Louisiana in the U.S, and with reference to other deltas around the world.
+In the interest of producing use-inspired basic research, a central tenet of Sustainability Science, my aim was to contribute scientific analysis to action towards improved delta sustainability.

 Recent research outputs

 Research output: Contribution to specialist publication or newspaper › Newspaper article